sonalake/snmp-sim-grammar/README.md

 or directories to examine.
 For example, if you check out the submodule (explained below), you can run the tests with the following command:

-    cargo run --bin coverage --release -- dir external/rust/src
+    cargo run --bin coverage --release -- dir testdata/ --verbose

-This repository includes a submodule to the main rust repo to use as a collection of Rust code to test against the grammar.
-The command `git submodule update --init` may be used to fetch it.
-However, it is not necessary and you may run the tool against any collection of Rust code at your disposal.
+This repository includes a set of testdata to test against the grammar.

 ### Snapshot tests